Effects of Hurricane Hazel in Canada: Conservation

 The residential area on Raymore Drive that was destroyed by the flood was not rebuilt and was made into Raymore Park.

 In the aftermath of Hurricane Hazel, the Toronto and Region Conservation Authority was created by the merger of smaller regional conservation authorities, with the mission to manage the area's floodplains and rivers.
 For instance, there had been rejected plans to build dams along the Humber River to control flooding.
 After the storm, some were built, but they would not prevent flooding in another weather event with Hazel's intensity and the same mitigating circumstances.
 Other than making changes in the Greater Toronto Area, flood control in Ontario and the rest of Canada became a more important issue.

 Land in heavily flooded areas was expropriated, and policies were instituted to prevent home construction and other development projects in ravines or floodplains.
 Most of the expropriated land was turned into parkland.
 The expropriation proved controversial, especially over the financial compensation given to home owners.
 According to the Ontario Mobile Home Association, owners of trailers were compensated substantially less proportional to house owners.
 Between Dundas Street and Lake Ontario, the Humber River is parkland, and what was Raymore Drive at the time of the storm was turned into Raymore Park, which contains a footbridge over the Humber dedicated to the victims.
-Flood controls were instituted along the flooded waterways; downstream from Raymore Drive, a weir was built, and a retaining wall was built on the left bank of the Humber opposite the eastern end of the street.
+Flood controls were instituted along the flooded waterways; downstream from Raymore Drive, a weir was built, and a retaining wall was built on the eastern bank of the Humber opposite the eastern end of the street.